-One of the first things I am often asked from a first-time buyer is “should I buy a new home or a resale?”
-My first answer is always the same, “either way you should have an agent on your side looking out for your best interests” and quickly followed up with “it depends on what is important to you”.
-Now, I understand that comes off as a vague answer and you might be thinking not overly helpful right?
-Fair enough, so I will do my best to explain.
+First-time buyers often ask “should I buy a new home or a resale?”
+My first answer is always the same, “it depends on what is important to you”.
+Now, I understand that is not an "answer" so let me do my best to explain.

-One thing we all know is that one person's positive can be another person's negative.
+One thing we all know is that one person's dream can be another person's nightmare.
 For that reason, I avoid categorizing into Pros and Cons.
-Instead, I like to educate my buyers about both property types and let the buyer decide if that’s a benefit or drawback for them.
+Instead, I like to educate my clients about both property types and let the you decide if that’s a pro or con.
 Okay, let’s get going…

 • Offers a brand-new community with sparkly new homes and roadways

 • Usually found in the suburbs away from the major hub of the city.
-However, you can now find new-build homes closer to the city center where developers tear down old homes and put in (infills).
-Infills tend to be pricey and are usually found in communities that are in transition.
+However, you can now find new-built homes closer to the city center where developers tear down old homes and build new ones.
+These infills tend to be pricey and are usually found in communities that are in transition.

 • Neighborhood amenities may not be well-developed depending on how far along the community plan has come.